VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 }
 {% endhighlight %}

-In the `Employee` class we declared the `deinit` method to make sure that the instance of that class is released.
+In the `Employee` class we declared the `deinit` method with `print()` function inside to see that the instance of that class is released.
 Now we create few instances of the `Employee` class and check the output of execution:

 {% highlight swift %}